spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/getting-started.rst

   $SCT_DIR/batch_processing.sh

 While the script is running, we encourage you to understand the meaning of each command line that is listed in the script.
 Comments are here to help justify some choices of parameters.
-If you have any question, please do not hesitate to ask for :ref:`support`.
+If you have any question, please do not hesitate to ask for :ref:`help`.

 The script source is shown below: